I wrote last week of my opinion that the battle for Saab was basically down to Renco and Fiat.

 Prime Minister Fred Reinfeldt's recent words wouldn't have made potential investors any more confident either.

-Swedish carmaker Saab is in a difficult position after being left out of the deal by General Motors to sell its German unit Opel, Prime Minister Fredrik Reinfeldt was quoted as saying on Saturday."I believe that anyone who has followed this closely realizes that this is a very vulnerable and difficult position that Saab is in," the local TT news agency quoted him saying.
+Swedish carmaker Saab is in a difficult position after being left out of the deal by General Motors to sell its German unit Opel, Prime Minister Fredrik Reinfeldt was quoted as saying on Saturday.

 Actually, the fact that he came out as he did, after several weeks of confidence-inspiring words from other Swedish officials, was quite a surprise.
 To use his own words, anyone who has followed this closely would have known that Fiat were outsiders to get Opel, and that Fiat were the only bidder for Opel that was interested in acquiring Saab as part of the bargain.
 So it was always odds-on that Opel and Saab were going to end up under separate roofs (rooves, roofii???).